swidnikk/regen-utils/README.md

 a new validator in support of the forthcoming Regen Network ledger.
 When nature hangs in the balance, there's not a moment to lose =)

+For full context please be sure to checkout https://github.com/regen-network/testnets/ and https://blockscape-network.medium.com/here-we-aplikigo-bb468d242bc1 and then keep reading below.

 ![Aplikigo Testnet](./aplikigo.jpg)

 # What's here